-If ModelType is MLM then all sections must use partial-inductance and capacitance matrices.
+If ModelType is MLM then all sections must use partial-inductance connector or section

-Loop-Inductance Matrix (SLMs ONLY):
+Loop-Inductance Matrix Description (SLMs ONLY):

 DESCRIPTION: To define inductance requires a loop.
 The loop consists of a closed path including a signal and all possible return paths.
 The inductance is a coefficient between the emf induced in the loop and the change of magnetic flux through the loop.